 See a picture of CPAP.

 It may take time for you to become comfortable with using CPAP.
 If you can't get used to it, talk to your doctor.
 You might be able to try another type of mask or make other adjustments.

-Overall, CPAP is effective for moderate and severe obstructive sleep apnea:
+CPAP is effective for treating sleep apnea:

 Problems that may occur with CPAP include: